-- a. satellite qualitative test (Annex A section A.2.5); - b. antenna characteristics (Annex A section A.2.6); and - c. position acquisition time and position accuracy (Annex A section A.3.8.2).
+- a. satellite qualitative test (Annex A section A.2.5);

+- b. antenna characteristics (Annex A section A.2.6); and - c. position acquisition time and position accuracy (Annex A section A.3.8.2).

-The test configurations for evaluating the beacon antenna characteristics are a function of the beacon type and the operational environments supported by the beacon, as declared by the manufacturer.
-The applicable test configurations for the beacon antenna testing are summarised below in Figure 4.1.
+The test configurations for these tests are a function of the beacon type and the operational environments supported by the beacon, as declared by the manufacturer in Annex G. The applicable test configurations for the beacon antenna testing are summarised below in Figure 4.1, while the applicable test configurations for the satellite qualitative test and the position acquisition time and position accuracy test are summarised in Figure 4.2.

 Operational Environment: Beacon used while: Configuration 1 (Fig: B.4) "Water" ground plane Configuration 2 (Fig: B.3) Antenna fixed to ground plane Configuration 3 (Fig: B.2) Beacon sitting on ground plane Configuration 4 (Fig: B.5) Beacon above ground plane EPIRB () Floating in water, in safety raft or on deck of vessel X X PLB On ground and above ground X X PLB As above plus floating in water X X ELT Survival On ground and above ground X X ELT Survival As above plus floating in water X X ELT Auto.
 Fixed Fixed ELT with external antenna X ELT On aircraft with external antenna X Auto.
 Portable Outside of aircraft with own antenna attached X X ELT Auto.
-Deployable Released with attached antenna, assumed to be self righting in water X X () X
+Deployable Released with attached antenna, assumed to be self righting in water X X() X

-\ As configurations 1 and 4 cover the two extremes, configuration 3 is not required.
+As configurations 1 and 4 cover the two extremes, configuration 3 is not required.

-\\ For possible landing configuration not covered in Test Configuration 1, i.e. upside down.
+For possible landing configuration not covered in Test Configuration 1, i.e. upside down.